Skip to main content

 Common LinkedIn Image Mistakes

-1. Using Stock Photos: LinkedIn users can spot generic stock photos immediately
+1. Using Stock Photos: LinkedIn users can spot generic stock photos immediately—authenticity wins

 2. Over-Designing: Cluttered designs perform worse than simple, clear images